coopermaa/awesome-sinatra/README.md

 ## Frameworks inspired by Sinatra

+* [Angelo](https://github.com/kenichi/angelo) - Sinatra-like DSL for Reel that supports WebSockets and SSE in their own thread, called "cells" (or actors).
 * [Gin](https://github.com/jcasts/gin) - A small Ruby web framework, built on Rack, which borrows from Sinatra expressiveness, and targets larger applications.
 * [Hobbit](https://github.com/patriciomacadden/hobbit) - A minimalistic microframework built on top of Rack (thanks to `Rack::Builder`).